tcram/rda-image-archive/2019-06-24-minimal-metadata.md

 `local_course` | float(6,3) | YES |  | NULL |
 `local_speed` | float(6,3) | YES |  | NULL |

-### Database ontology
+### Parent-child dependencies

-The required fields in the 5 tables above are based on my interpretation of the following parent-child dependencies.
+Now, the required fields in the 5 tables above are based on my interpretation of the following parent-child dependencies.

 ```
 archive   platform